Tomdozz/CloudBasedWebApps-Assignment4/README.txt

-A small backend application, a store made with laravel
+A small backend application, a store made with laravel. v1